 Last week, the AIANYS Statewide Advisory Committee and the American Council of Engineering Companies of New York sponsored the 2007 Annual Joint Session on Current Insurance Issues for Design Professionals.
-Speakers from a number of prominent insurance companies, including Lexington, Beazley, Zurich, CNA, Liberty, and XL shared their thoughts on the current state of the insurance industry, from a softening market for professional liability insurance, to comments that several panelists made regarding the insurance coverage implications of BIM and LEED for design professionals.
+Speakers from a number of prominent insurance companies, including Lexington, Beazley, Zurich, CNA, Liberty, and XL shared their thoughts on the current state of the insurance industry, from a softening market for professional liability insurance, to comments that several panelists made regarding the insurance coverage implications of BIM and LEED for design professionals, learn more about ways to save on home insurance here at homeownersinsurancecover.net.
 Of particular interest to us here at gbNYC, the entire panel agreed that the standard of care for architects and engineers is “changing rapidly,” in large part due to the power of BIM technologies and the proliferation of USGBC’s LEED green building rating system.

 First, with respect to BIM (which is discussed extensively in the context of sustainable design in the latest issue of eco-structure magazine), each insurer confirmed that their professional liability policies would cover errors and omissions in digital data, including BIM models.
 However, Lexington’s representative called BIM “just 3-D CAD” and warned the audience that the true insurance coverage implications for BIM projects have yet to play out.